tbrowder/Text-Utils/docs/ALL-SUBS.md

    is export(:strip-comment) {#...}
 ```
 ### multi write-paragraph
-- Purpose: Wrap a list of words into a paragraph with a maximum line width (default: 78) and updates the input list with the results
+- Purpose: Wrap a list of words into a paragraph with a maximum line width (default: 78) and update the input list with the results
 - Params : List of words, max line length, paragraph indent, first line indent, pre-text
 - Returns: List of formatted paragraph lines
 ```perl6